Streampunk/dynamorse-deprecated/doc/ebu_nts_demo_crib.md

 ![switch](../images/switch.png)

-* This is nonsense ... so we're working on adding some rules that prevent mixing single essnece type flows.
+* This is nonsense ...
+  * We're working on adding some rules that prevent errors pre-flight and auto-configure nodes.
+  * You can walk the Node-RED flows on deployment and check they do something sensible

 ## Summary